Plastic Pollution – Part 1

 What about these deeply buried plastics in our landfills?
 Turns out these plastics basically live forever.
 Their breakdown rate is estimated at 400 – 500 years.
 Over the past 50 years, world wide production of plastic has doubled with only 9% being recycled.
 It is an unimaginable as to the mountains of plastic garbage we have accumulated.

 Right away my mind asks, “What are the impacts to us?”
 This is new territory.
 We are just starting to understand.
 It seems 2 culprits are coming to light.
 The first is vinyl chloride.
-The second is styrene.
+The second is polystyrene.
 The degradation chemicals from these 2 culprits leach into our ground water.
 Then these chemicals are absorbed into our bodies.
-Styrene has been listed as a probable carcinogen to humans.
+Polystyrene has been listed as a probable carcinogen to humans.
 Research is ongoing trying to determine how they alter human hormone levels.

 Our plastic trash on land issues pales in comparison to what is happening to the worlds water supply.
 In my ignorance, I assumed some plastics escaped the landfills or recycling programs and eventually found their way to our streams and lakes.
 My reasoning was way off.